Regis7/Terminology-we-use-in-object-oriented-languages/README.md

 2. Find an example of variable declaration.
 3. Find an example of variable initialization.
-4. Find an example of variable assignment
+4. Find an example of variable assignment.

 5. **What is a method?** A method is a group of statements that together perform a task.
 Every C# program has at least one class with a method named Main.
  To use a method, you need to: _Define the method_ and ****_Call the method_****.